nicolasolenev/react-mui-scheduler/README.md

 ---

-React mui scheduler is a react component based on @mui v5 that allows you to manage data in a calendar.
+React mui scheduler is a react component based on @mui v5 that allows you to manage events in a calendar.
 <p><a href="https://rouftom.github.io/react-mui-scheduler-demo/" target="_blank">Demo here</a></p>

 ## 🚀 Installation